The Blob (1988 film): Analysis

 The film functions as a conspiracy theory film.
-The threat of the original film was an alien entity from outer space.
-The remake differs in making the threat a biological weapon, created by a secret government agency.
+The threat of the original film (and its sequel, Beware!
+The Blob), was an alien entity from outer space.
+The remake starts this way but differs in revealing the threat a biological weapon, created by a secret government agency.
 The Blob is closely followed by soldiers and scientists in protective suits.
 The change reflects the mentality of a more cynical era.
 The sinister government agents are opposed by rebellious teenager Brian Flagg (Kevin Dillon).
 His depiction as a rebel and a "tough guy punk" includes wearing a leather jacket, sporting long hair, riding a motorcycle, and distrusting authority figures.
-Del Close, who portrays Reverend Meeker, played an eyepatch wearing hobo in the 1972 movie Beware!
-The Blob, which was a sequel to the original 1958 film.
+Del Close, who portrays Reverend Meeker, played an eyepatch wearing hobo in the 1972 sequel, Beware!
+The Blob.

 Production

-Screenwriter Frank Darabont first met director Chuck Russell in 1981, while working as a production assistant on the film Hell Night.
+Screenwriter Frank Darabont first met director Chuck Russell in 1981, when he worked as a production assistant on the film Hell Night.
 Before working together on The Blob, the two also collaborated on the script for A Nightmare on Elm Street 3: Dream Warriors.
-In 1986 New World Pictures purchased the rights to make a remake of The Blob featuring the original film's director Jack H. Harris as executive producer.
-A year later the production switched studios to Cinema Group Pictures.
+In 1986, New World Pictures purchased the rights to make a remake of The Blob featuring the original film's producer Jack H. Harris as executive producer.
+A year later, the production switched studios to Cinema Group Pictures.

-Actor Del Close had been scheduled to direct a "mock opera" about Ronald Reagan at New York's Lincoln Center for the Performing Arts during the filming of The Blob; however, the production was cancelled and he was unexpectedly available to audition for The Blob.

-Production began on January 11, with the cast and crew of approximately 150 staying at a Travelodge in Abbeville, Louisiana.
+Actor Del Close had been scheduled to direct a "mock opera" about Ronald Reagan at New York's Lincoln Center for the Performing Arts during the filming of The Blob; however, the production was canceled and he was unexpectedly available to audition for The Blob.
+Production began on January 11, 1988, with the cast and crew of approximately 150 staying at a Travelodge in Abbeville, Louisiana.
 Due to the large amount of night shooting, the cast often slept during the day.
 On their off days, they watched videos at the hotel and ate crawfish, a popular item of local cuisine.

 Special effects in the film were handled by Tony Gardner.
 Gardner was originally supposed to provide only a few small effects, with special effects artist Lyle Conway originally being in charge of the effects.
 However, after personnel changes he ended up running a crew of 33, including artist Chet Zar and mechanical effects designer Bill Sturgeon.
-In creating the titular Blob creature, the special effects team used silk bags filled with Methyl cellulose (Fangoria reported Methacil), a thickening agent for food, creating what the team described as a "Blob Quilt".
+In creating the titular Blob creature, the special effects team used silk bags filled with methyl cellulose (Fangoria reported Methacil), a thickening agent for food, creating what the team described as a "Blob Quilt".
+For the movie theater scene with a strobe light effect, stop motion was used.
 For the few minutes of screen time, near the end of the film, where Reverend Meeker has a scene with fresh burns and another with healed burns, actor Del Close required five-and-a-half hours of makeup preparation for fresh burns, and seven-and-a-half hours for healed burns.